A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

 \subsection{Implementation Details}

-\paragraph{Calibration and Fine-tuning.} To decide the pruned layer and initialize the channel-wise scaling parameter, we randomly select 128 sentences with sequence length 2048 from WIKITEXT-2 datasets for all models as few-shot calibration samples.
-We also conducted ablation on the size of calibration set in Appendix \ref{apd-abla-c} and the size of distillation dataset in Appendix \ref{apd-abla-data}.
-To fine-tune the \textsc{LinearPatch}, we use AdamW optimizer with learning rate 1e-4, using 5000 sentences with sequence length 2048 from WIKITEXT-2 datasets for 1 epoch.
+\paragraph{Calibration and Fine-tuning.} To determine pruned layers and initialize channel-wise scaling parameters, we use 128 randomly sampled sentences with sequence length 2048 from WikiText-2 for calibration.
+Ablation studies on the calibration set size and distillation dataset size are reported in Appendix~\ref{apd-abla-c}, calibration dataset in Appendix \ref{apd-abla-caldata} and Appendix~\ref{apd-abla-data}, respectively.
+For fine-tuning \textsc{LinearPatch}, we use AdamW with a learning rate of $1\mathrm{e}{-4}$, training for one epoch on 5,000 WikiText-2 sentences of length 2048.

-\paragraph{Resource Consumption.} Our implementation is based on the PyTorch framework.
-All experiments are conducted on a server with a 24GB NVIDIA V100 GPU.
-For the 7B model, the initialization process of \textsc{LinearPatch} takes about 30 seconds, and the optional fine-tuning process takes approximately 30 minutes.
+\paragraph{Resource Consumption.} Our implementation is based on PyTorch.
+All experiments are conducted on a single NVIDIA V100 GPU with 24GB memory.
+For a 7B model, initialization of \textsc{LinearPatch} takes $\sim$30 seconds, while the optional fine-tuning process completes within 30 minutes.

-\paragraph{Pruning Configurations.} We set pruning ratios below 30\% to be consistent with prior studies.
-Detailed pruning configurations, including the number and indices of pruned layers for each method, are provided in Table \ref{tab-idx} in the Appendix \ref{apd-models}.
+\paragraph{Pruning Configurations.} We follow prior work and restrict pruning ratios to below 30\%.
+Detailed layer pruning configurations, including the officially released model links, the number and indices of pruned layers for each baseline, are listed in Appendix~\ref{apd-models}.